-We’re trialling the latest 3D printing technology to supply customised orthotics to more kids with disability.
+We’re trialling the latest 3D printing technology to supply customised orthotics to more kids and adults with disability.

 For the past ten years Anna, a long term resident at Northcott’s Beverley Park accommodation service has been unable to drive her own wheelchair.
 Until recently that is.